emtneutrino/races/README.md

 To spawn a vehicle, type `/races spawn elegy2` to spawn an 'elegy2' vehicle.
 If you do not indicate a vehicle name, the default is 'adder'.
 A list of vehicles you can spawn are listed in `vehicles.txt`.
 This list has not been verified to work for all vehicles listed and there may be some missing.

 To list vehicles that can be used for any race, type `/races lvehicles`.
-To list vehicles of a specific class, type `/races lvehicles 0` to list type 0 (Compacts) vehicles.
+To list vehicles of a specific class, type `/races lvehicles 0` to list class 0 (Compacts) vehicles.
 The vehicles displayed come from the `vehicles.txt` file which should contain every vehicle.

 To toggle the display of the speedometer at any time, type `/races speedo`.
 The speedometer automatically displays when you are in a race and disappears when you finish or leave the race.
 The default unit of measurement is imperial.
 If you wish to change the unit of measurement type `/races speedo (unit)` where (unit) is either `imp` for imperial or `met` for metric.